rackerlabs/rackspace-how-to/content/skype-for-business/skype-for-business-faq.md

 archive, and you want to set up an archive for future conversations, follow these steps:

-1. Verify that you are using Microsoft Outlook 2010 or Outlook 2013.
+1. Verify that you are using Microsoft Outlook 2010 or later.
 2. In the Skype for Business main window, click the **Options** button, and then click **Personal**.
 3. Click the **Save instant message conversations in my email